-The Republic of Ireland's current official national debt, in money terms, and as a percentage of national income (a measure of how much it is leveraged):
+The Republic of Ireland's current official national debt, in euros, and as a percentage of national income (a measure of how much it is leveraged):

 The FINANCE DUBLIN Irish Government Debt Clock was set at midnight on June 30th 2009, when it was €65.278 billion (38.4% of the then (2009) GDP of €170.1 billion).
 In the twelve years since, it fluctuated dramatically, more than doubling in the aftermath of the GFC and the financial crash in Ireland.
 It stabilised by mid decade at c.€180 billion, and began to fall dramatically in the latter half of the decade as world leading growth in the economy again reversed the rising trend of national debt as a percentage of national income.

-This has brought the debt/gdp ratio in 2022 to a level approaching the sustainable levels recorded at the beginning of the Finance Dublin Debt Clock's history in 2009, when the ratio was just 10% points lower than what at the end of the first quarter of 2022.
+This has brought the debt/GDP ratio in 2023 to a level approaching the sustainable levels recorded at the beginning of the Finance Dublin Debt Clock's history in 2009, when the ratio was just 12% points lower than what it was at the end of the first quarter of 2023.
 The nominal national debt levels are now again also on a downward trajectory.